Brow lift surgery in san antonio, tx

 Want to get brow lift surgery in San Antonio, TX?
 The forehead and brow areas are often the first areas to show signs of aging.
 Over time, the skin on the forehead loses its elastic quality and begins to sag.
 Wrinkles and creases form on the forehead while the brow begins to look heavy.
 All of this creates an aged and “concerned” appearance.

 If you wish to have a relaxed and refreshed appearance, brow lift with San Antonio facial plastic surgeon Dr. Jose Barrera, MD can help.
-Dr. Barrera is a board-certified surgeon having obtained board certifications from the American Board of Otolaryngology-Head and Neck Surgery and American Board of Facial Plastic and Reconstructive Surgery.
-Dr. Barrera was named a top brow lift surgeon by RealSelf.com and is known for his world-class skill, technique and patient care.
+Dr. Barrera is a board-certified surgeon having obtained board certifications from the American Board of Otolaryngology-Head and Neck Surgery and the American Board of Facial Plastic and Reconstructive Surgery.
+Dr. Barrera was named a top brow lift surgeon by RealSelf.com and is known for his world-class skill, technique, and patient care.
 He specializes in a number of brow lift techniques in order to address each patient’s unique cosmetic concerns and needs.

 What Does Brow Lift Accomplish?